 Are you planning a sweet road trip across the channel?
 We don’t blame you!
 There’s a whole world out there, and Europe is a great starting point if you’re experiencing feelings of wanderlust.

-After all, travel is opening up now, and there are so many Instagrammable locations that need to be seen.
+There are so many Instagrammable locations that need to be seen.
+The list is endless!

 The good news is, you can take that trip even if you don’t own a car.
 And you don’t need to bother with hiring cars abroad either, as long as one of your friends is willing to lend you theirs for a few days or weeks.
 That’s what friends are for, right?